 “Are you ready?”
 I am.

 “How big is this house anyway?”
-I ask after we descend into the basement of the house, into a large room that is the training room.
+I asked after we descended into the basement of the house, into a large room that is the training room.
 It’s intriguing, down here.

-The floors are covered in mats, the far wall is made up entirely of different weapons; some of which I don’t even know the name for.
-Beckett stands in the center of the room, in a defense position, he only wore a pair of worn out red sweatpants.
+The floors were covered in mats, the far wall was made up entirely of different weapons; some of which I don’t even know the name for.
+Beckett stood in the center of the room, in a defense position, he only wore a pair of worn out red sweatpants.

 “Huge.”
-Ember laughs but puts an arm in front of my body to prevent me from stepping onto the mats.
-I realize why moments after.
+Ember laughed but put an arm in front of my body to prevent me from stepping onto the mats.
+I realized why moments after.

-The wall Beckett was facing, the one to our right comes to life.
+The wall Beckett was facing, the one to our right, came to life.
 Tall black figures emerge from the stone and run at him.
-I let out a gasp, but I see that Ember is not concerned.
-So I watch.
+I let out a gasp, but I saw that Ember was not concerned.
+So I silently watched.

-Beckett spars them, the people-shaped shadows.
-They have no features, just black smoke.
-But they attack as the vamps had, and he attacks them back with his throwing knives.
-One jumps around to his back, where he is defenseless, before I can even warn him he throws an arm back and a clear shimmery shield appears from his palm; it blocks the shadow as he slices the head of the one to his front.
+Beckett fought them, the people-shaped shadows.
+They had no features, just black smoke.
+But they attacked as the vamps had, and he attacked them back with his throwing knives.
+One jumped around to his back, where he was defenseless, before I could even warn him he threw an arm back and a clear shimmery shield appeared from his palm; it blocked the shadow as he sliced the head of the one to his front.

 “What are those?”
-I ask in awe.
-Ember smiles, I think she’s happy to see me intrigued.
+I asked in awe.
+Ember smiled, probably because she’s happy to see me intrigued.

 “It’s a simulation.
 You see, we could spar each other all day but it’s not like the real thing.
 So Alatar set up this simulation so we could train against ‘real’ Shadow Creatures.”
-Impressive, the magick seems very real.
-The simulation ends as the last shadow dies, then they all dissipate and Beckett stands himself up straight.
+Impressive, the magick seemed very real.
+The simulation ended as the last shadow died, then they all dissipated and Beckett stood up straight.

-“Bravo, brother.”
-Beckett rolls his eyes and huffs at her comment.
+“Bravo, brother,” Ember mocked.
+Beckett rolled his eyes and huffed at her comment.

-“My form is off,” is all he says before slouching onto a bench and downing water.
+“My form was off,” was all he said before slouching onto a bench and downing water.
 I didn’t see anything wrong with his form, if anything he had great form.
 My face grew hot at that thought.

 “Ok well, I wanted to figure out your strengths before we start anything else.
 Are you fast?”
-Ember looks up at me expectantly and I realize that we are beginning.
+Ember looked up at me expectantly and I realized that we are beginning.

 “Like running?
 Are you quick?
 Do you have good reflexes?”
-I shake my head no, I am none of those things.
+I shook my head no, I am none of those things.
 “Are you strong?
 Have you ever even held a weapon?”
-I shake my head again.
-Beckett scoffs at me and walks past annoyed.
+Besides last night, no. I shake my head again.
+Beckett scoffed at me and walked past annoyed.

 “Waste of our time.”
-He mutters under his breath, the quiet hiss stinging my ego.
-Ember looks at me sadly and starts her walk to the weapon wall.
+He muttered under his breath, the quiet hiss stinging my ego.
+Ember looked at me sadly and started her walk to the weapon wall.

 “Ignore him, Astra.
 He has his demons.”
-I wonder offhandedly what she means by that, but before I can ask she drops a small knife like Beckett’s into my palm.
+I wondered offhandedly what she meant by that, but before I can ask she drops a small knife like Beckett’s into my palm

 “What do I-?”

 “Throw it at the targets.
 Bend your arm behind your head, and let loose.
 Kinda like darts.
 Have you ever played darts?”
 I don’t want to seem foolish by telling the truth, that I hadn’t.
 So I nod and grasp the small knife tightly.
 It’s smooth, easy to release.
-I crank my arm back and launch it quickly forward, the knife soars and pierces the right arm of the human target.
+I cranked my arm back and launched it quickly forward, the knife soars and pierces the right arm of the human target.

-“Oops,” I mutter, I’d been aiming for the head.
+“Oops,” I muttered, I’d been aiming for the head.

 “Well, we need to work on your aim.
 But, it’s a start.”
-I nod, and she hands me another knife.
+I nodded, and she handed me another knife.
 This one lands closer to the abdomen but still not near the head.

 “I suck.”
-Ember laughs lightly and shakes my arm.
+Ember laughed lightly and shook my arm.

 “Well, you can’t expect to be as good at aiming as Beck.
 He’s been throwing knives since he was five years old, you’ve only thrown two.”
-That makes me feel a bit better, so I try throwing another.
+That made me feel a bit better, so I tried throwing another.
 This one somehow lands close to the knees.

-Ember’s phone buzzes in her waistband, she glances at it quickly and gives me a sheepish glance.
+Ember’s phone buzzes in her waistband, she glanced at it quickly and gave me a sheepish glance.

 “Alatar needs me to run him an errand, are you ok to keep practicing?”
-I nod, and she hands me the last two knives.
+I nodded, and she handed me the last two knives.
 “I should be back soon, don’t hurt yourself while I’m gone.”
-She laughs to show me she’s kidding but I can tell there’s a seriousness to her tone.
+She laughed to show me she’s kidding but I can tell there’s a seriousness to her tone.

-The training room is eerie when I’m alone, but I ignore that and try to practice my sun better.
+The training room was eerie when I was alone, but I ignored that and tried to practice my form better.

-I grip the knife, let out a slow breath, and let another one go.
-This one lands near the collarbone, and I smile to myself in a feeling of success.
+I gripped the knife, let out a slow breath, and let another one go.
+This one landed near the collarbone, and I smiled to myself in a feeling of success.
 I’m already improving.

 “Do you think that kind of offense will keep you alive?”
-Beckett sneers from behind me, I let out a shriek and wheel around to see him just feet away.
+Beckett sneered from behind me, I let out a shriek and wheeled around to see him just feet away.

 “Don’t sneak up on me like that!”
-I yell, putting a hand to my racing heart.
+I yelled, putting a hand to my racing heart.
 “Besides, I’m practicing.
 It’s not like I’ve trained my whole life, cut me some slack.”
-He rolls his eyes and irritation creeps into my chest.
+He rolled his eyes and irritation creeped into my chest.

-“Yeah, lucky you,” he mocks.
+“Yeah, lucky you,” he mocked.
 I remember what Ember said about his resentment, and I get even more irritated.

-“I didn’t choose this life for you Beckett, no need to be an ass.”
-I snap back, and he steps closer to me causing my words to lose their venom.
-The electricity begins as it always does, and his eyes stare through me.
+“I didn’t choose this life for you or your sister, no need to be an ass.”
+I snapped back, and he stepped closer to me causing my words to lose their venom.
+The electricity began as it always does, and his eyes stared through me.

 “My sister doesn’t know how to train, but she’ll try because she’s fond of you.
 She doesn’t have the grit to teach.
 If you want to learn how to fight you’ll have to learn from me.”
 So he’s cocky, too.

 “I’ll be fine learning from Ember, thanks.
 She seems plenty capable.”
-He raises an eyebrow and looks down at me with a mocking eye.
+He raised an eyebrow and looked down at me with a mocking eye.

 “Was she able to teach you throwing techniques?”
-My cheeks grow hot, I don’t know if it’s from frustration or the electricity.
+My cheeks grew hot, I don’t know if it’s from frustration or the electricity.
 “That’s what I thought.”
-He grins, if it wasn’t such a cocky grin it may be considered a handsome one.
+He grinned, if it wasn’t such a cocky grin it may be considered a handsome one.
 But his ego overrides any good looks.

-Beckett closes the space between up and plants himself right behind me, I try to step away but he plants his hands on my shoulders and holds me still.
+Beckett closed the space between up and plants himself right behind me, I try to step away but he plants his hands on my shoulders and holds me still.
 He still hadn’t put a shirt on, and the heat from him makes my back feel hot.

 “Don’t just chuck it, you gotta be precise.
 Follow through.”

 “Mmhmm.”
-I roll my eyes, but my breath catches as he lightly grabs my wrist and lifts my arm; pointing it straight at the target.
+I rolled my eyes, but my breath caught as he lightly grabbed my wrist and lifted my arm; pointing it straight at the target.
 He’s more gentle with my arm than I would have thought, perhaps he’s afraid I’ll blow up.

-Together we lift the blade and release it, I watch it slip from my fingertips and slice the air until it meets its match in the face of the target.
+Together we lifted the blade and released it, I watched it slip from my fingertips and slice the air until it met its match in the face of the target.

-“Like that,” Beckett says, stepping away from my back and crossing his arms.
+“Like that,” Beckett said, stepping away from my back and crossing his arms.
 I’m cold where he once was, and the electricity finally subsides.
 A small creeping sadness tickles the back of my mind, like a part of me had left with him.
-With us apart I can think clearly, and I meet his icy eyes that look at me with a level of annoyance.
+With us apart I can think clearly, and I met his icy eyes that look at me with a level of annoyance.
 It’s enough to remind me why it’s hard to like him.

 “Now, again.”
-I let out a breath and ignore his stare, focusing on the follow-through.
-This blade lands itself where the forehead would be.
+I let out a breath and ignored his stare, focusing on the follow-through.
+This blade landed itself where the forehead would be.
 I smile at him smugly, but he doesn’t look pleased.
 Of course he didn’t.
 Nova meowed from the benches, I jumped a bit at that.
 How long had she been there?
 My cheeks blush, not like there had been anything to see.
 Beckett’s cold command brings me back.